JohannesPosch/Code-Template-Hub/README.md

 ### Available Template Variables

-Apart from user-defined parameters, these built-in variables are available:
+Apart from user-defined parameters and custom variables, these built-in variables are available:

 #### Author Information